What You Need to Know About Welder, Cutter, or Welder Fitter

 Types of Welder, Cutter, or Welder Fitter Jobs

-In 2016, there was an estimated number of 404,800 jobs in the United States for Welder, Cutter, or Welder Fitter.
+In the United States, there were 404,800 jobs for Welder, Cutter, or Welder Fitter in 2016.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 22,500 new jobs for Welder, Cutter, or Welder Fitter by 2026.
-Due to new job openings and attrition, there will be an average of 45,800 job openings in this field each year.
+The BLS estimates 45,800 yearly job openings in this field.

 The states with the most job growth for Welder, Cutter, or Welder Fitter are Rhode Island, Utah, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Ohio.
 These states have the worst job growth for this type of profession.